(Percussion & Color Guard)

 Front Ensemble Technician - Shealley Gumiran

-Electronics & Auxiliary Technician - Grace Power
+Electronics & Auxiliary Technician - TBA

 Color Guard Technician - Michele Whalley